- [Sponsor: Moon Costumes - Anime Cosplay Shop!]

 “Orion, could you slow down a little more?
 My chest is throbbing from all the movement.”

 To my surprise, he complied and lowered his pace.
-While peacefully riding I began to droop my eyes, eventually I shut them completely.
+While peacefully riding my eyes began to droop, eventually I shut them completely.
 His stride became a gentle rhythm to me, so I started to pet along his neck and shoulder in reply to it.

-I heard him bluster at the contact but I was tired and sore and didn’t care right now.
+He uttered a soft bluster at the contact, but I was tired and sore and didn’t care right now.
 Soon he stopped protesting altogether and let me continue stroking his white coat.

 I hadn’t noticed until I slid from his high back to the ground, but a pretty humming voice had been coming from my body.
 Just before I laid onto several strewn blankets, Orion nudged my head with his nose.
 I looked at his large blue eyes and he then bumped at my forehead, leaving his exhaling nostrils pressed onto my skin.